yetanalytics/xapi-schema/README.md

 # xapi-schema

-Clojure(script) schema for Experience API 1.0.3
+Clojure(script) schema for Experience API 1.0.3.
+Provides validation of Statements and other xAPI objects.

 ## Getting Started
 1. Add to your project dependencies: `[[com.yetanalytics/xapi-schema "0.1.0-SNAPSHOT"]]`